-Articles in the literature review related to access to trauma care examined the geographic, demographic, and socioeconomic disparities in access to such care in the US and found that disparities exist for vulnerable populations as defined by insurance status, income, and rurality.4 In terms of disparities by race/ethnicity, Black-majority census tracts are associated with disparities in geographic access to trauma centers.5
+Articles in the literature review related to access to trauma care examined the geographic, demographic, and socioeconomic disparities in access to such care in the U.S. and found that disparities exist for vulnerable populations as defined by insurance status, income, and rurality.
+In terms of disparities by

-Emergency preparedness articles that were identified through the literature review focused on major disease outbreak preparedness and emergency preparedness for specific professions.
-For instance, one article detailed a framework to integrate pharmacy professionals with interdisciplinary public health teams to provide improved patient care and population health interventions.11 Another article looked at the preparations that anesthesiologists should undergo for mass casualty events and emergency responses.10 Several articles assessed the preparedness of emergency departments for disease outbreaks and identified that major gaps exist in terms of planning among hospitals.^{8,9} Moreover, barriers exist in emergency preparedness among hospitals, and several that have been identified include challenges in funding, a lack of dedicated disaster preparedness personnel, communication among disaster response agencies, and local administration support.9
+Readiness articles that were identified through the literature review focused on major disease outbreak preparedness and emergency preparedness for specific professions.
+For instance, one article detailed a framework to integrate pharmacy professionals with interdisciplinary public health teams to provide improved patient care and population health interventions.
+Another article looked at the preparations that anesthesiologists should undergo for mass casualty events and emergency responses.
+Several articles assessed the preparedness of EDs for disease outbreaks and identified that major gaps exist in terms of planning among hospitals.
+Moreover, barriers exist in emergency preparedness among hospitals, and several that have been identified include challenges in funding, a lack of dedicated disaster preparedness personnel, communication among disaster response agencies, and local administration support.

-Articles that described ECSCs utilized empiric approaches to propose improved systems of care for dealing with ECSCs.14 One study used cluster analysis to identify regional use patterns for emergency conditions that require a community-wide system response.13 Additionally, another article identified and examined those conditions for which morbidity and mortality are associated with timely access to high quality emergency care, and determined the characteristics of ED visits for those conditions.15 ECSC-related ED visits had longer lengths of stay and higher charges associated with them on average, when compared to non-ECSC visits.15
+Articles that described ECSCs utilized empiric approaches to propose improved systems of care for dealing with ECSCs.
+One study used cluster analysis to identify regional use patterns for emergency conditions that require a community-wide system response.
+Additionally, another article identified and examined those conditions for which morbidity and mortality are associated with timely access to high quality emergency care and determined the characteristics of ED visits for those conditions.
+ECSC-related ED visits had longer lengths of stay and higher charges associated with them on average when compared to non-ECSC visits.

 Attribution approaches in the literature vary from attributing care through transfers between hospitals to models for value-based healthcare.
-Injured patients may be transferred between hospitals, so the timing of measurement for attributing care is important in this scenario.
-The literature appreciates the challenge of developing an attribution system across the continuum of care and one proposed methodology for attributing care is to allow providers throughout the continuum to understand how they perform relative to other providers, while accounting for the variability present in other phases of care.16 A different attribution approach that can be undertaken is that of "coopetition", where patterns of hospital use for ECSCs define emergency care service regions, and are then benchmarked referent to other regions.13 Federally, HHS has emphasized the importance of tying Medicare payments to quality and shifting a significant amount of its payments to alternative payment models, such as accountable care organizations and bundled payments for improved coordination and integration of care.2
+Injured patients may be transferred between hospitals; therefore, the timing of measurement for attributing care is important in this scenario.
+The literature appreciates the challenge of developing an attribution system across the continuum of care, and one proposed methodology for attributing care is to allow providers throughout the continuum to understand how they perform relative to other providers while accounting for the variability present in other phases of care.
+A different attribution approach that can be undertaken is that of co-opetition, in which patterns of hospital use for ECSCs define emergency care service regions and are then benchmarked referent to other regions.
+Federally, HHS has emphasized the importance of tying Medicare payments to quality and shifting a significant amount of its payments to alternative payment models, such as ACOs and bundled payments for improved coordination and integration of care.

 Articles that assessed hospital service areas and geographic variation have found differences in the provision of emergency care and staffing.
-An examination of the current ED workforce throughout the

-US found that there are notable differences between urban and rural areas and the type of clinicians staffing emergency care departments.30 Furthermore, clinical focus among the national emergency care workforce varies in that emergency medicine physicians have double the clinical focus when compared to nonemergency medicine physicians who provide emergency care.31 These differences can be used to identify best structure and process standards for emergency departments.
-Other articles have called for geographic models to account for differences between emergent and nonemergent care,30 as the accountable geographic units that are in current use, such as Hospital Service Areas and Hospital Referral Regions, vary in their ability to describe where patients receive their hospital care.40
+An examination of the current ED workforce throughout the U.S. found that there are notable differences between urban and rural areas and the type of clinicians staffing emergency care departments.
+Furthermore, clinical focus among the national emergency care workforce varies in that emergency medicine physicians have double the clinical focus when compared to nonemergency medicine physicians who provide emergency care.
+These differences can be used to identify best structure and process standards for EDs.
+Other articles have called for geographic models to account for differences between emergent and nonemergent care, as the accountable geographic units that are in current use, such as Hospital Service Areas and Hospital Referral Regions, vary in their ability to describe where patients receive their hospital care.